Probate Q&A Series

 • Examine Title Records.
 For real property, review deeds, mortgages and easements.
 Ensure that the distribution order’s legal description matches the deed before recording.

 • Finalize Beneficiary Statements.
-Prepare and deliver a closing statement to each beneficiary, detailing what they received and any outstanding liabilities waived by acceptance.
+Prepare and deliver a closing statement to each beneficiary, detailing what they received.

 Creditor Notifications

 • Publish Notice to Creditors.
-If not completed before settlement, publish a formal Notice to Creditors in a local newspaper of general circulation.
+If not completed before settlement, publish a formal Notice to Creditors in a newspaper qualified for legal advertising.
 See N.C.
 Gen. Stat. § 28A-19-2.
-Publication must run once a week for three successive weeks.
+Publication must run once a week for four successive weeks.

 • Review and Pay Allowable Claims.
 Examine each claim against the estate.
-Pay valid claims before distribution or obtain court approval to disallow disputed claims under N.C.
-Gen. Stat. § 28A-15-1.
+Pay valid claims before distribution or disallow disputed claims in accordance with North Carolina probate procedures.
+Priority of claims is governed by N.C.
+Gen. Stat. § 28A-19-6.

 • Document Claim Resolutions.
 Maintain a claims ledger showing amounts paid or disallowed.
 Attach proof of payment or filed motions to disallow as part of the final account.